 Chandra Briggman – Chandra is Director of Venture Café Cambridge.
 To this role, she brings 18 years of product and marketing experience that spans both start-ups and large enterprises – in multiple start-up ecosystems.
 Chandra teaches product management at General Assembly and coaches entrepreneurs for WINLab (Babson).
 She founded digital magazine PATRONNÈ as an online platform for professional women.
 As the former director of digital for USPS, she built the first digital division and innovation lab for the organization.
-Chandra holds a master’s from both MIT and Johns Hopkins, and bachelor’s from Columbia International.
+Chandra holds a master’s from both MIT and Johns Hopkins, and a bachelor’s from Columbia International.
 She is a child advocate and certified foster care provider.
 She is also a proponent of human-centered and conscious innovation and is on a mission to activate the “inventor” in everyone.

 Andrew Singleton – Andrew is Program Manager for Venture Café Kendall.
 He is the Events Coordinator for Venture Café Thursdays and is in a supporting role for many of the other programs and platforms that the Foundation runs.
 In the past, Andrew worked on diverse technology projects from tissue engineering to wind power.
 Andrew holds a Bachelor’s degree from the Massachusetts Institute of Technology.

 Sarah deSimas – Sarah is the Program Manager at District Hall.
 She’s passionate about social entrepreneurship and exploring new perspectives through community engagement and travel.
 In her spare time, you can find her photographing Boston and investigating the beautiful green spaces downtown.
 Sarah holds a Bachelor’s Degree in Communication Studies with a minor in Graphic Design from Northeastern University.